Behavioral Coding & Analysis

 A very important part of studying human behavior is performing observations.
 What better way to tell how someone behaves than to observe that person?
 The behaviors of an individual or group of individuals within a particular social context of interest, such as the classroom, the playground, the peer group, the home, the clinic, or the workplace can be recorded and coded.
 Each code is used to mark the occurrence of a specific behavior or set of behaviors.

-Designing a coding scheme made easy
+Designing a scheme for behavioral coding made easy

 Designing a coding scheme is a crucial step in behavioral research.
 The coding scheme is the actual measuring instrument.
 Choices made at this stage determine what you can do with your data at later stages.